 We would ask that you attempt to resolve your matter with the person dealing with your matter however if you would prefer not to deal this person then the person with overall responsibility for complaints handling is Faheem Ali, a Partner for the Firm.
-However, Faheem Ali is able to delegate this role to another member of staff who will have equal position in this firm.
+However, Faheem Ali is able to delegate this role to another member of staff who will have equal position in this firm or an independent complaints handler.
 This rarely happens and if it does we will notify you of the relevant person’s details.
-It would normally be the Chairman of the Company.

 What Will Happen Next

-We will then investigate your complaint.
-This will normally involve passing your complaint to our Client Care partner/member, Faheem Ali, who will review your matter file and speak to the member of staff who acted for you.
+- We will then investigate your complaint.
+This will normally involve passing your complaint to our Client Care partner/member, Faheem Ali, or delegated to an independent complaints handler who will review your matter file and speak to the member of staff who acted for you.